Note

 | MAPE | 0.000000 | 1.052768 |

 The deep tree is flagged for overfitting: it achieves a perfect score on train but degrades on test.
-For this model, the tip about coefficients is not applicable so it is not reported.
+For this model, the tip about coefficients is not applicable and appears under the Not Applicable section of the checks summary.

 Ignoring specific checks#